Qibya massacre: The attack

 According to the Mixed Armistice Commission report, approved on the afternoon immediately following the operation, and delivered by Major General Vagn Bennike to the UN Security Council, the raid at Qibya took place on the evening of 14 October 1953 at around 9.30 pm, and was taken by roughly half a battalion strength of soldiers from the Israeli regular army.
 Later sources state the force consisted of 130 IDF troops of whom a third came from Unit 101.
 The American chairman of the Mixed Armistice Commission in his report to the UN Security Council estimated that between 250 and 300 Israeli soldiers were involved in the attack.
 The raid was personally led by future Israeli Prime Minister Ariel Sharon, who at the time was a Major in the IDF and the commander of Unit 101.

 The attack began with a mortar barrage on the village until Israeli forces reached the outskirts of the village.
 Israeli troops employed Bangalore torpedoes to breach the barbed-wire fences surrounding the village, and mined roads to prevent Jordanian forces from intervening.
 At the same time at least 25 mortar shells were fired into the neighbouring village of Budrus.
 The Israeli troops simultaneously entered the village from three sides.
 IDF soldiers encountered resistance from soldiers and village guards, and in the gunbattle that followed, 10–12 soldiers and guards defending the village were killed and an Israeli soldier was lightly wounded.
-The soldiers did not thoroughly inspect the homes in the village for the presence of residents, and when military engineers dynamited dozens of buildings across the village, scores of civilians were killed.
+Military engineers dynamited dozens of buildings across the village, killing scores of civilians.
+In the words of historian Rashid Khalidi, the operation “blew up forty-five homes with their inhabitants inside."
 At dawn, the operation was considered complete, and the Israelis returned home.

-Ariel Sharon later wrote in his diary that he had received orders to inflict heavy damage on the Arab Legion forces in Qibya: 'The orders were utterly clear: Qibya was to be an example for everyone'.
+Ariel Sharon later wrote in his diary that he had received orders to inflict heavy damage on the Arab Legion forces in Qibya: "The orders were utterly clear: Qibya was to be an example for everyone."
 Original documents of the time showed that Sharon personally ordered his troops to achieve "maximal killing and damage to property", and post-operational reports speak of breaking into houses and clearing them with grenades and shooting.
-Sharon then later said that he had "thought the houses were empty" and that the unit had checked all houses before detonating the explosives.
-In his autobiography Warrior (1987) Sharon wrote:
+UN observers noted that they observed bodies near doorways, and bullet marks on the doors of demolished houses, and later concluded that residents might have been forced by heavy fire to stay in their homes.